Joke2400/Frugality/README.md

 The webscraper module is currently not functional/being used as I was in the middle of an overhaul when the target website changed domains (and it's overall structure) :(.
 This has been left in though, as scraping other competitor websites may still require it in the future.

 "active" branch shows current progress
+IMPORTANT: project path in utils.program_paths.py needs to be changed if program is to be run from somewhere other than the desktop
+Project has been developed on Windows 10, with python version 3.10.4

+Dependencies: flask, flask-sqlalchemy

 Basic project idea/vision:
 - Grocery bag price calulcator